b4iterdev/opencore-dell-inspriron-14-3467/README.md

 If you have problems with audio, use ALCPlugFix.

 This EFI is only for Dell Inspiron 14 - 3467, if you are using dell laptop with the same specs, to the following [this](https://dortania.github.io/OpenCore-Post-Install/usb/) guide to repatch USB Port.

+* You might also want to patch Battery Indicator as this device doesn't need to patch.